Utility Warehouse broadband review 2022

 Utility Warehouse specialises in being a one-stop shop for all your services – broadband, gas, electric, insurance and mobile.
 In 2021, Utility Warehouse added full fibre broadband to their lineup, giving customers access to faster speeds of 100Mbps and beyond.
 But is there actually money to be saved here?
 We take a look at its broadband and phone deals to see where it sits in the market alongside other broadband providers.

 It feels a little odd just talking about broadband when it comes to Utility Warehouse.
-After all, its main selling point is that you can bundle up all your services – gas, electric, mobile, broadband and phone – into a single provider with a single monthly payment.
+After all, its main selling point is that you can bundle up all your services – gas, electric, mobile, broadband, insurance and phone – into a single provider with a single monthly payment.
 Separate broadband out on its own, and to be perfectly frank, although they recently added full fibre services to their limited lineup, there's not an awful lot to write home about.

-Utility Warehouse broadband operates on the Openreach network, which is the same physical network (wires, exchanges and cabinets) as all other providers except for Virgin Media, which runs its own.
-As such, there's little if anything to choose between Utility Warehouse and all those other providers when it comes to the speeds offered.
+Utility Warehouse broadband operates on the Openreach network, which is the same physical network (wires, exchanges and cabinets) as all other providers except for Virgin Media broadband, which runs its own.
+As such, there's little if anything to choose between Utility Warehouse and all the other providers on the same network when it comes to the speeds offered.

 Contracts are all 18 months in length, which is not unusual for broadband and phone.
 However, if you were looking for something that ties you in for a shorter period, there are plenty of alternatives to choose from.

 Again, what you have here are the bog-standard upload speeds you'll find on any other provider on the Openreach network (everyone else bar Virgin Media).
-That is 1Mbps, 10Mbps and 20Mbps respective to the three packages Utility Warehouse offers (upload speeds for Full Fibre 500 aren't published anywhere).
+That is 1Mbps, 9Mbps, 18Mbps, 50Mbps respectively to four of the five broadband packages Utility Warehouse offers (upload speeds for Full Fibre 500 aren't published anywhere).

 Generally speaking, most people don't bump up against the limitations of their upload speed very often, since there are comparatively few things you might be doing that use upload.
 Practically everything you do on the internet, from surfing to social media to streaming and more – all of it uses download.